KhiriratSarit/-Assignment3--Spark-on-gcp/README.md

 # Assignment3--Spark-on-gcp
 This repository is to test the computations of SVD and PCA on the matrix evaluated by pyspark on google cloud.

 ## Requirements

-We test the SVD and PCA computations by the script `Spark-test-svd-and-pac.py` on the Windows laptop with the following requirements:
+This section introduces the requirements so that pyspark can be run on your personal local machine as shown below:

+* Java JDK
+* Scala
 * Spark 2.3.3 with Hadoop 2.7
 * Anaconda 3 with installed packages `numpy` and `pyspark`

+In addition, you have to export SPARK_HOME (for your current spark directory), PYSPARK_PYTHON (for your current python directory), and HADOOP_HOME (for your current hadoop directory).

 ## Run the code in the personal Windows machine

-Download Spark 2.3.3 with Hadoop 2.7, and run the following command:
+After all the installations, we can run the SVD and PCA computations by the python scipt `Spark-test-svd-and-pac.py` on your personal machine with spark 2.3.3 and hadoop 2.7 by using the following command:

 `directory/to/spark-2.3.3-bin-hadoop2.7/bin/spark-submit Spark-test-svd-and-pca.py`

+## Run the code on GCP

+This section introduces how to test the SVD and PCA computations by the script `Spark-test-svd-and-pac.py` on GCP.

 ## Numerical Results for GCP